 Welcome to the official home of the Scappoose Community Club Sauerkraut Festival!

-Rain or shine, the 24th Annual Scappoose Sauerkraut Festival will be held on Saturday, September 21, 2013, from 10:00 a.m. to 6:00 p.m. at Heritage Park in Scappoose, Oregon.
+Rain or shine, the 25th Annual Scappoose Sauerkraut Festival will be held on Saturday, September 20, 2014, from 10:00 a.m. to 6:00 p.m. at Heritage Park in Scappoose, Oregon.
 Once again, we’re planning all day entertainment, lots of good things to eat, cabbage bowling and a sauerkraut eating contest.
-Vendor info has now been posted!

 The website, ilovepickles.org, claims the first sauerkraut was made in China about 2,000 years ago during the building of the Great Wall.
 The workers who built the wall subsisted on rice and a type of cabbage pickled in wine.
 When Genghis Khan invaded China, he brought back the recipe for pickled cabbage and eventually, he transported it to Europe.

 The Germans took to the cabbage-pickling idea, omitted the wine, and created sauerkraut (which means “sour cabbage” in German), by fermenting the cabbage with salt.
 German immigrants brought their sauerkraut crocks to America.

 Ray Steinfeld, Sr., who brought sauerkraut making to Scappoose, got started in the business after his parents starting making sauerkraut and selling it door to door in the St. John’s area of Portland.
 Eventually, business expanded to include local markets and restaurants and a cannery was built.
 In 1934, the Steinfeld’s bought a piece of acreage in Scappoose to grow cabbage for sauerkraut and cucumbers for pickles.